-- (m) Any person who operates or is employed by a peer [support] recovery support organization. - 2.
-Every physician who, as a member of the staff of a medical facility or facility for the dependent, has reason to believe that a nursing assistant or medication aide certified has engaged in conduct which constitutes grounds for the denial, suspension or revocation of a certificate shall notify the superintendent, manager or other person in charge of the facility.
+[(m) Any person who operates or is employed by a peer-support-recovery support organization.

+- 2. Every physician who, as a member of the staff of a medical facility or facility for the dependent, has reason to believe that a nursing assistant or medication aide - certified has engaged in conduct which constitutes grounds for the denial, suspension or revocation of a certificate shall notify the superintendent, manager or other person in charge of the facility.
 The superintendent, manager or other person in charge shall make a report as required in subsection 1. - 3.
 A report may be filed by any other person. - 4.
 Any person who in good faith reports any violation of the provisions of this chapter to the Executive Director of the Board pursuant to this section is immune from civil liability for reporting the violation. - 5.
-As used in this section:

-- (a) "Agency to provide personal care services in the home" has the meaning ascribed to it in NRS 449.0021. - (b) "Community health worker pool" has the meaning ascribed to it in NRS 449.0028. - (c) "Peer [support] recovery support organization" has the meaning ascribed to it in NRS 449.01563. - (d) "Peer recovery support specialist" has the meaning ascribed to it in section 6 of this act. - (e) "Peer recovery support specialist supervisor" has the meaning ascribed to it in section 7 of this act. - Sec.
-29. NRS 641.029 is hereby amended to read as follows: - 641.029 The provisions of this chapter do not apply to: 1.
+As used in this section: - (a) "Agency to provide personal care services in the home" has the meaning ascribed to it in NRS 449.0021. - (b) "Community health worker pool" has the meaning ascribed to it in NRS 449.0028. - (c) f"Peer support recovery support organization" has the meaning ascribed to it in NRS 449.01563. - (d)] "Peer recovery support specialist" has the meaning ascribed to it in section 6 of this act. - [(e)] (d) "Peer recovery support specialist supervisor" has the meaning ascribed to it in section 7 of this act. - Sec.
+29. NRS 641.029 is hereby amended to read as follows: - 641.029 The provisions of this chapter do not apply to: - 1.
 A physician who is licensed to practice in this State; - 2.
 A person who is licensed to practice dentistry in this State; - 3.
-A person who is licensed as a marriage and family therapist or marriage and family therapist intern pursuant to chapter 641A of NRS: - 4.
-A person who is licensed as a clinical professional counselor or clinical professional counselor intern pursuant to chapter 641A of NRS: - 5.
+A person who is licensed as a marriage and family therapist or marriage and family therapist intern pursuant to chapter 641A of NRS; - 4.
+A person who is licensed as a clinical professional counselor or clinical professional counselor intern pursuant to chapter 641A of NRS; - 5.
 A person who is licensed to engage in social work pursuant to chapter 641B of NRS; - 6.
-A person who is licensed as an occupational therapist or occupational therapy assistant pursuant to NRS 640A.010 to 640A.230, inclusive: - 7.
-A person who is licensed as a clinical alcohol and drug counselor, licensed or certified as an alcohol and drug counselor or certified as an alcohol and drug counselor intern, a clinical alcohol and drug counselor intern, a problem gambling counselor or a problem gambling counselor intern, pursuant to chapter 641C of NRS;

-- 8. A person who is certified as a peer recovery support specialist or peer recovery support specialist supervisor pursuant to sections 2 to 15, inclusive, of this act, while engaged in activity authorized under his or her certificate; - 9.
-A person who is licensed as a behavior analyst or an assistant behavior analyst or registered as a registered behavior technician pursuant to chapter 437 of NRS, while engaged in the practice of applied behavior analysis as defined in NRS 437.040; or
+A person who is licensed as an occupational therapist or occupational therapy assistant pursuant to NRS 640A.010 to 640A.230, inclusive; - A person who is licensed as a clinical alcohol and drug counselor, licensed or certified as an alcohol and drug counselor or certified as an alcohol and drug counselor intern, a clinical alcohol and drug counselor intern, a problem gambling counselor or a problem gambling counselor intern, pursuant to chapter 641C of NRS: - 8.
+A person who fis certified as a peer recovery support specialist or peer recovery support specialist supervisor pursuant to sections 2 to 15, inclusive, of this act, while engaged in activity authorized under his or her certificate;] provides or supervises the provision of peer recovery support services in accordance with the provisions of sections 2 to 15.7, inclusive, of this act; - 9.
+A person who is licensed as a behavior analyst or an assistant behavior analyst or registered as a registered behavior technician pursuant to chapter 437 of NRS, while engaged in the practice of applied behavior analysis as defined in NRS 437.040; or - [9.]

-[9.]
 10. Any member of the clergy,